-The check boxes corresponding to the selected user groups are now selected in the Clip Information tab.
+The check boxes corresponding to the selected groups or users are now selected in the Clip Information tab.

-All users belonging to the selected user groups and having visibility rights on the clips or playlists will be able to view it.
+When a user group has been selected, all users belonging to the selected user group and having visibility rights on the clips or playlists will be able to view it.

-To un-publish a clip or playlist to a group of users, repeat steps above and perform the opposite operation: select the user group in the Selected Groups area and click the Left Arrow button.
+To un-publish a clip or playlist to a group of users, or the individual users, repeat steps above and perform the opposite operation: select the user group, or user, in the Selected Groups area and click the Left Arrow button.